msaddler/phaselocknet/README.md

 ## phaselocknet

-Code to accompany the manuscript "Models optimized for real-world tasks reveal the necessity of precise temporal coding in hearing" by Mark R. Saddler and Josh H. McDermott (2024).
+Code to accompany the manuscript ["Models optimized for real-world tasks reveal the task-dependent necessity of precise temporal coding in hearing"](https://doi.org/10.1101/2024.04.21.590435) by Mark R. Saddler and Josh H. McDermott (2024).

 ## Dependencies